When Does Flirting Cross The Line?

 Contents

-Teresa is known as a flirt.
-In fact, she is rather proud of that reputation.
+Teresa’s known as a flirt.
+In fact, she’s rather proud of that reputation.
 After all, a little flirting is fun, friendly, kind of exciting, and completely harmless, right?
-It seemed that way until things went wrong and left her wondering when her flirting had crossed the line.
+It seemed that way until her flirting crossed the line.

 • Joking and teasing in a fun way.